-Alzheimer’s disease is a developing mental deterioration that can occur as one ages.
+Alzheimer’s disease is a developing mental deterioration that can occur as one age.
 Again, resveratrol found in wines helps in keeping blood vessels open, so that the essential supply of oxygen and glucose can move freely to the brain to keep it alive and working.
 (4)

 Key Takeaway: Resveratrol which can be found on wine keeps the blood vessels free from blockages that can affect brain functions in retaining memories.

 Build new memories with those you love.
 Planning your next vacation?
 They will be memorable, we promise.